ConnerFosterCS/CS-261-Assignment-3/README.md

 # CS-261-Assignment-3
 Assignment Completed On 03-08-2020

 Assignment Description: This assignment was for an analysis of algorihms class.
-The given problem was to implement and use an AVL tree to perform a breadthfirst sort on a data file.
+The given problem was to implement and use an AVL tree to perform a breadthfirst sort on a data file and find the MST.

 Program Example Run: